 Working in the VS Code Development Environment

-The VS Code IDE is easy to work with, and the projects in this book require only the editor and a debugger.
+The VS Code IDE is easy to work with, and the projects in this book require only the editor.
 Relevant source code files organized under a parent folder are interpreted by VS Code as a project.
 To open a project, select File ➤ Open Folder and navigate and select the parent folder that contains the source code files of the project.
 Once a project is open, you need to become familiarize with two basic windows of VS Code, as illustrated in Figure 1-1.

 Explorer window: This window displays the source code files of the project.
 If you accidentally close this window, you can recall it by selecting View ➤ Explorer.